wp-plugins/xpand-image-gallery/readme.txt

 == Installation ==

-1. Upload `xpand-gallery.zip` to the `/wp-content/plugins/` directory
+1. Upload the `xpand-image-gallery` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Settings' -> 'Xpand Gallery' to configure the plugin
 4. Enjoy using the plugin